SeuMscGzy/seu_msc_lab_visual_servo/ReadMe.md

 The program is located under ias_lab_visual_servo/simulink/ur5_simulink_ros2_pbvs_mpc/ur5_simulink_ros2_pbvs_pid.slx

-⭐⭐⭐Initialize the manipulator model by executing ur5_model_init.m before running simulink.
+⭐⭐⭐Initialize the manipulator model and the APO by executing ur5_model_init.m and cal.m before running simulink.

 1、flag_control: stop_flag is used to control whether the manipulator is running.
 Flag_control: stop_flag is used to control whether the manipulator is running. motor_flag indicates that the motor control 0 indicates the stop, 1 to 4 indicates the forward movement of the absolute position, and -1 to -4 indicates the reverse movement to the absolute position.
 The greater the absolute value of the number, the faster the speed.
 <p align="center">